miraland-labs/miraland/docs/src/getstarted/hello-world.md

 You can click the "Deploy" button to deploy your first program to the Solana blockchain.
 Specifically to your selected cluster (e.g. Devnet, Testnet, etc).

 After each deployment, you will see your Playground Wallet balance change.
-By default, Solana Playground will automatically request SOL airdrops on your behalf to ensure your wallet has enough SOL to cover the cost of deployment.
+By default, Solana Playground will automatically request MLN airdrops on your behalf to ensure your wallet has enough MLN to cover the cost of deployment.

 > Note:
-> If you need more SOL, you can airdrop more by typing airdrop command in the playground terminal:
+> If you need more MLN, you can airdrop more by typing airdrop command in the playground terminal:

 ```sh
 solana airdrop 2